seerge/g-helper/docs/README.md

 1. Eco mode : only low power integrated GPU enabled, iGPU drives built in display
 2. Standard mode (Windows Hybrid) : iGPU and dGPU enabled, iGPU drives built in display
 3. Ultimate mode: iGPU and dGPU enabled, but dGPU drives built in display (supported only on G14 2022 model)
+4. Optimized (formely existed as a checkbox): disables dGPU on battery (Eco) and enables when plugged (Standard)

 ### :question: FAQ